Common raven: Description

-In the Faroe Islands, a now-extinct white-and-black colour morph of this species existed, known as the pied raven.
+In the Faroe Islands, a now-extinct pied colour morph of this species existed, known as the pied raven; the ordinary black-coloured common ravens remain widespread in the archipelago.
 White ravens are occasionally found in the wild.
-Birds in British Columbia lack the pink eyes of an albino, and are instead leucistic, a condition where an animal lacks any of several different types of pigment, not simply melanin.
+Some in British Columbia lacked the pink eyes of an albino, and were instead leucistic, a condition where an animal lacks any of several different types of pigment, not simply melanin.

 Common ravens have a wide range of vocalizations which are of interest to ornithologists.
 Gwinner carried out important studies in the early 1960s, recording and photographing his findings in great detail.
-Fifteen to 30 categories of vocalization have been recorded for this species, most of which are used for social interaction.
+Fifteen to 30 categories of calls have been recorded for this species, most of which are used for social interaction.
 Calls recorded include alarm calls, chase calls, and flight calls.
 The species has a distinctive, deep, resonant prruk-prruk-prruk call, which to experienced listeners is unlike that of any other corvid.
 Its very wide and complex vocabulary includes a high, knocking toc-toc-toc, a dry, grating kraa, a low guttural rattle and some calls of an almost musical nature.

 Like other corvids, the common raven can mimic sounds from their environment, including human speech.
 Non-vocal sounds produced by the common raven include wing whistles and bill snapping.
 Clapping or clicking has been observed more often in females than in males.
 If a member of a pair is lost, its mate reproduces the calls of its lost partner to encourage its return.